henricj/dunelegacy/README.md

 current configuration, then select "Build" -> "Build All".
 It should be possible to open the repository directly by going to "File" -> "Clone Repository..." on the menu.

-From the command line (a bit faster, but requries more typing):
+From the command line (a bit faster, but requires more typing):

 First open a command prompt with access to CMake (for example, "Developer Command Prompt for Visual Studio 2022").
 Get a copy of the code repository, along with the submodules: